KathanNaik/Smart-Email-To-Case/README.md

 5) Create Pulze app from the Pulze dashboard and copy the key.
 6) Host the Flask back-end in your preferable VM.
 7) Do not forget to replace the key.txt and email_cred.json file with your own Key and Credentials.
-8) Add your API to the Secure Site settigs of your Salesforce org.
+8) Add your API to the Secure Site settings of your Salesforce org.

 Feel free to raise any issue you face in the issues section.